JoyOfCodingPDX/GettingStarted/README.md

 ## How can I improve this repository?

-This repository is kind of thrown together and it ought to evolve to meet the needs of the students who take Advanced Programming with Java.
+This repository is kind of thrown together, and it ought to evolve to meet the needs of the students who take Advanced Programming with Java.